-In the process of applying the accounting policies, management has made the following judgments, which have the most significant effect on the amounts recognised in the financial statements:
+In the process of applying the accounting policies, management has made the following estimates and assumptions which have the most significant effect on the amounts recognised in the financial statements:

-- Where there is no active market for a financial instrument, fair value is determined using valuation techniques which could require judgement. - Recoverability of deferred tax assets.
+- Where there is no active market for a financial instrument, fair value is determined using valuation techniques which could require judgement, as listed in note 14. - Recoverability of deferred tax assets, as per note 11.